tobiashauser/Analytical-Stave-Appender/README.md

 ### Briss

-Briss depends on a java runtime.
+Briss depends on a Java runtime.
 When you open it you will be prompted to install it (if it's not already on your system).

 ## Usage